 A Sermon on 2 Corinthians 5:6Read more

-Learn of the calmness and assurance that comes with this Christian Gospel.
+Learn of the calmness and assurance that comes with this Christian gospel.
 There is a confidence that comes with believing.
 All things are of God and for God.
-In this sermon on 2 Corinthians 5:6-17, Dr. Martyn Lloyd-Jones teaches that the first result of this new creation that Christianity proclaims is a new perspective.
-Why do we need to be changed?
-Why do we need a new view?
-Listen as Dr. Lloyd-Jones proclaims the necessity of this radical reorientation.
-Look at the example of Paul.
-Examine the natural view of man versus the biblical view of man.
-You cannot face the end of life without first accepting this teaching.
-You will never know the comfort of the Scriptures if you do not accept it from beginning to end.
-Is man merely an animal?
-The world thinks that there is nothing outside of the concrete and material world, but there is an entirely other reality beyond man’s comprehension.
-Do you glory in appearance or in heart?
-The world thinks that man is essentially and fundamentally good.
-Learn to think of man in terms of his relationship to God, and see man in the context of God.
-Man is not the arbiter of his faith.
+In this sermon on 2 Corinthians 5:6 titled “Be Reconciled to God,” Dr. Martyn Lloyd-Jones teaches that the first result of this new creation that Christianity proclaims is a new perspective.
+Listen as Dr. Lloyd-Jones proclaims the necessity of this radical reorientation and looks at the example of Paul.
+Examine the natural view of humanity versus the biblical view of humanity.
+No one can face the end of life without first accepting this teaching.
+No one will ever know the comfort of the Scriptures if they do not accept it from beginning to end.
+Are people merely animals?
+The world thinks that there is nothing outside of the concrete and material world, but there is an entirely other reality beyond humanity’s comprehension.
+The world thinks that people are essentially and fundamentally good.
+Learn to think of them in terms of their relationship to God, and seen in the context of God.
+No one is the arbiter of their faith.
 God alone saves.

 Additional Scripture Translations